Reboare/Lagrange/_posts/2017-12-26-tutorial-bof-1.md

  -------------------
 ```

 Right after these operations take place, the `fgets` function is called.
 These three values we've just placed on the stack as above are the arguments to the function `fgets` as in the C code.
+This is in line with 32 bit calling conventions, arguments are placed upon the stack.
+If you try some 64-bit exploitation examples, they'll actually be popped into registers (up to a point), so remember that if you find yourself unwittingly in 64-bit land.
 ```c
 fgets(buf,45,stdin);
 ```